Doctor Who, 1963 til present

 Clash of the Titans, 2010

-In this fantasy adventure based on the Perseus myth, the Harriet Hole in Dinorwic Slate Quarry was used to film parts of 'Clash of the Titans', the location also featured in the second instalment 'Wrath of the Titans' filming the volcano sequences.
+In this fantasy adventure based on the Perseus myth, the Harriet Hole in Dinorwic Slate Quarry was used to film parts of 'Clash of the Titans'.
 This former slate quarry, the second largest in Wales, also appeared in Willow (1988) and Street Fighter (1994).
 It’s home to the National Slate Museum.

 Robin Hood, 2010

 In June 2009, another crew set up on Freshwater West – this time, to film an epic battle sequence for Ridley Scott’s Robin Hood, in which horsemen with pennants gallop along the water’s edge.
 Russell Crowe loved it here so much that instead of being helicoptered back to his London hotel after filming, he opted to camp on the sand for several nights.